Reece Waddell: Sanger's win to snap 15-game losing skid embodies perseverance

 But last Friday, in dramatic fashion, Sanger finally snapped its losing skid.
 After trailing 31-7 at halftime, the Indians stormed back to take down Mineral Wells 50-38.

 "It's giant," Sanger coach Rocky Smart said on Monday morning.
 "Our kids have been doing everything right since I've been here and even before.
-For these seniors to get a win — they haven't won since game eight of their sophomore year, if they were on varsity that year.
+For these seniors to get a win — they haven't won since Game 8 of their sophomore year, if they were on varsity that year.

 "For them to stick with it and keep working hard — it was really awesome for the team and the community to get back to winning."